 Yes.
 Any of the ten designated endpoints may receive more frequent access than once per week (order or deposit) if volumes equal or exceed a 20 bundle aggregate threshold and satisfy the local Federal Reserve Office’s denomination bundle standard.

 No. You cannot transfer missed access opportunities from one week to another week.

 The flow of accounting charges/credits is not relevant to the UCAP.
 The Cash Department records will reflect the respondent bank as the transaction originator, which is the receiver of the access.

 Yes.
 Deposits and orders sent by registered mail are considered cash accesses.
 Even if the basic access is free, any registered mail surcharge levied by the local Federal Reserve Office will apply.
 In determining access charges, large registered mail orders and/or deposits that are split into two or more orders or deposits for insurance reasons will be considered one order or one deposit.

 The access (order or deposit) day is the day the currency shipment leaves from or is received onto the Federal Reserve dock.

 For one year after the official date of the merger or acquisition (when the merged institutions are officially operating as one), the merged institutions can receive the same level of free access as they received at the time of the merger.
 After one year, Federal Reserve Offices will treat the legally merged institutions as one entity under the UCAP.
 In some cases, the merged institution, at some point, may reduce its access to Federal Reserve Office cash services earlier than one year.

-No. The announced policy pertains only to currency deposit and order services provided by Federal Reserve Offices.
+No. The announced policy pertains only to currency deposit and order services provided by Federal Reserve Banks.
 Deposits of contaminated currency are not subject to access charges.